 What is AIDS?

-How is HIV transmitted?
+How HIV is Transmitted

-HIV is transmitted in the following ways:
+HIV is transmitted through the following bodily fluids:

-How to avoid infection?
+How to Prevent Infection

 There is no cure or vaccine for HIV.
 However, HIV is treatable and preventable.

-If you are HIV positive
+If you are HIV-positive